lfriedrichs/active-record-practice-playlister-static-generator-lab-seattle-web-030920/README.md

     └── show.html.erb
 ```

-You processed files will be in the following structure:
+Your processed files will be in the following structure:

 ```text
 _site